 2. You Can Take Steps to Stay on Track

-If you think your portfolio is off track or no longer suits your short- or long-term goals, work with your registered investment advisor to figure out what’s happening.
+If you think your portfolio is off track or no longer suits your short- or long-term goals, work with your registered investment advisor to figure out the best way forward.
 This can help determine whether you need to take action.
-Diversifying so that you hold a mix of investments is one tactic you can use to refresh your portfolio.
+Rebalancing your portfolio or diversifying so that you hold a mix of investments, are some tactics you can use to refresh your investment strategy.

 3. You Can Better Understand Investment Fees & Charges